On the Singular Scheme of Split Foliations: complete intersections holomorphic foliations

 \begin{teo} Let $\fol$ be a holomorphic distribution of dimension $r$ on $\pn$.
 Suppose that $\cod(\singf)=r+1$ and that the induced Pfaff system $\E \rightarrow \Omega_{\pn}^1$ is locally free.
-Then the following hold: \begin{itemize} \item[(i)] if $r=1$, then $\E$ splits if and only if $\singf$ is arithmetically Buchsbaum; \item[(ii)] if $r=2$ and $\E$ splits, then $\singf$ is arithmetically Buchsbaum, but not arithmetically Cohen Macaulay; \item[(iii)] if $r=3$, $\E$ splits, the $|d_i-d_j| \neq 1$, and, for $n\geq 7$, the $d_i\neq 1$ as well, then $\singf$ is arithmetically Buchsbaum, but not arithmetically Cohen Macaulay. \end{itemize} \end{teo}
+Then the following hold: \begin{itemize} \item[(i)] if $r=2$ and $\E$ splits, then $\singf$ is arithmetically Buchsbaum, but not arithmetically Cohen Macaulay; \item[(ii)] if $r=3$, $\E$ splits, the $|d_i-d_j| \neq 1$, and, for $n\geq 7$, the $d_i\neq 1$ as well, then $\singf$ is arithmetically Buchsbaum, but not arithmetically Cohen Macaulay. \end{itemize} \end{teo}